ebikatsudon/VTubeStudio/Connection-Issues-&amp;-Troubleshooting.md

 * Sometimes, VTube Studio reports the wrong server IP in the Steam version.
 Try opening a terminal on windows and type "ipconfig".
 If this shows IPs not listed in VTube Studio, try out all of them in the smartphone app.

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/firewall_config.png]]

+## Network Lag Troubleshooting (general)

+If you experience lag or short breaks/freezes when streaming to PC, work through the following list:
+* First, try restarting your router.
+That sometimes helps.
+* Are you on WiFi?
+  * In some extreme cases, your WiFi reception may cause lag or even very long (multiple seconds) delays in packets being sent over your network.
+Make sure you use 5GHz WiFi and not 2.4 as depending on your environment, 2.4 Ghz WiFi can have wildly unstable latency.
+  * With WiFi, the latency still shouldn’t be higher than 10 milliseconds.
+* If possible, use wired LAN connection instead of WiFi.
+This will give you a lag-free, 1-ms latency connection.
+You can use wired LAN on your smartphone using an adapter such as [this one for Android (USB-C)](https://www.amazon.com/dp/B0823CB5MT/) or [this one for iPhone/iPad](https://www.amazon.com/Lighting-Ethernet-Adapter-Network-100Mbps/dp/B07VK8Q36S/).
+* Try changing the WiFi-channel that your router uses.
+When there are routers nearby sending on the same channel, this will cause lag/packet drop issues.
+* If nothing helps, try out "ping" / "network analyzer" apps from your smartphone app store to analyze the network connection between your smartphone and PC.
+This often helps you understand when/why the freezes occur.

+## Network Lag Troubleshooting (macOS and iPhone)